oxyc/Chrome-Extensions/README.md

 Luckan is a small script to remove `autocomplete="off"` from my schools login page.

-## Nordea
+## Transaction Exporter
-Nordea is an extension for pushing the transaction history from www.nordea.fi to a google spreadsheet.
+Transaction Exporter is an extension for pushing the transaction history from your online bank to a google spreadsheet.
+Currently only works with nordea.fi and op.fi